 Question: Can you explain the different property sales in my neighborhood?

-I am very familiar with the sales and homes in all of the major complexes in the Greater Danbury area.
-I come thoroughly prepared to discuss the recent sales in your neighborhood, as well as explain the differences between their home & your home.
-I aim to provide a full understanding of the Danbury area market for townhomes, and if I am unsure of the answer, I will get back to you.
+I am very familiar with the sales & homes in all of the major complexes in the Greater Danbury area.
+I come thoroughly prepared to discuss the recent sales in your neighborhood, as well as ready to explain the differences between their home & your home.
+I aim to guide you with a full understanding of the Danbury area market for townhomes, and if I am unsure of the answer, I will get back to you.

 Question: What are your thoughts on pricing & negotiating strategy?